 Boston Terriers are easy enough to train.
 Although they can have a reputation of being stubborn at times, they are always eager to please their owners (this makes them attentive to you)!

 So, how do you start training your pooch so he doesn’t become a trouble-maker or “problem child”?

 Continue reading to get familiar with what’s called The 5 pillars of house-training and how to put them into practice.

-Training and socialization are one of the dog care pillars for a healthy and happy dog.
+Training and socialization are one of the Boston Terrier Care pillars for a healthy and happy dog.
 That’s why it’s important to start training your Boston as soon as possible, regardless if she’s a puppy or an adult dog.